DarioBeneventi/Offensive_Infrastructure_As_Code/README.md

 # Offensive_Security

- This repository is used for ethical offensive security purposes only!
+ This repository is used to automate the infrastructure needed to spin up a Command and Control server.
+[FOR ETHICAL PURPOSES!]

- More information will be added when necessary.
+ More information will be added soon.